Use my free printable decluttering calendar to declutter your dining room, and have a totally organized space by the end of the month!

 If you’ve never joined in on one of our monthly challenges, the goal is to take one area of the house and break it down into small decluttering baby steps so that it is easy to keep up with and gets you great results!

-The Easiest Way to Declutter Your Dining Room
+How to Declutter a Dining Room

 If your house has a formal dining room and a breakfast nook, the dining room may not see a ton of use.
 This plus the fact that it usually has a large flat surface– the table– can make it a prime dumping ground for clutter.
 We’re going to remedy that this month!